 Discovering Nexus learning resources happened several years back when I was working as a reception teacher.
+They hadn’t bought out chalky pastels back then, I’ll come onto them soon.
 My class had a higher than usual proportion of children who had significant difficulties with fine motor skills; for some it was control, others strength and some both.
 Interestingly, this particular cohort, when discussing with parents and carers had had very little ‘tummy time’ as babies.
 If you want a brief read on the link between tummy time and writing skills check out this article here.
-We introduced a modified version of tummy time as a physical education activity, Dough Disco (using play dough to music) and also used a programme called Write Dance.
+We introduced a modified version of tummy time as a physical education activity.
+Alongside Dough Disco (using play dough to music) and also a programme called Write Dance.

 A Nexus representative came to our school and introduced us to a range of products and I fell in love.
 It was as though they had been made specifically for my class!
 We placed an order for Link and Lace Boards (I’ll say now that these are totally AMAZING, but I’ll be writing a separate review about these soon), triangular shaped whiteboard pens, clear boards and triangular paint brushes.